No Bake Cheesecake Bites

 - Transfer the frozen cheesecake onto a cutting board.
-Use a sharp knife to cut 1-inch-wide strips vertically then horizontally, creating mini cheesecake bites.
+Use a sharp knife to cut 1 1/2-inch wide strips vertically then horizontally, creating mini cheesecake bites.
 Wipe the knife clean when necessary for clean cuts.

 - Place cubes on a tray lined with parchment paper and keep cold in the refrigerator while you melt the chocolate.

-- In a medium bowl, microwave the chocolate for 90 seconds, stopping to stir every 30 seconds, until melted and smooth.
+- In a medium bowl, microwave the chocolate on 50% power level for 90 seconds, stopping to stir every 30 seconds, until melted and smooth.